Learn Chinese, Math, English ELA online with WuKong Education!

 Are there any letters in the Chinese alphabet system that correlate to the 26 English letters?
 How can a beginner learn the alphabetical letters in Chinese?
 The alphabets in Mandarin actually refer to pinyin, which is used to listen to and read Chinese characters.
-For beginners, learning the Chinese script and pronunciation might be difficult, but with the right instruction, it can be a rewarding and pleasurable experience.

 In this comprehensive course, we will walk you through learning the alphabetical letters in Chinese, from proper pinyin pronunciation to writing letters A through Z in Chinese.
 We will also discuss the relationship and differences between Chinese letters, Chinese characters, and English letters.